 The television in your room has access to the cable network.
 A listing of cable channels is available in your room.

 You may bring your own comfortable clothing and shoes to wear during your hospital stay.
-Hospital gowns will be provided if your medical condition requires it.
+Hospital gowns will be provided if you choose not to do so.

 Your meals will be provided in your room.
 Family members and guests are invited to purchase meals from our cafeteria and join you during meal times.